-Cinco de Mayo has become another excuse to celebrate all things Mexican – tacos, guacamole, Frida Kahlo, Mariachi music, and Mexican wrestling – and in May 2020 during a global pandemic that has paralysed the world, smash some coronavirus piñatas.
-Get out the tequila, we’re making margaritas and tacos al pastor tonight!
+Cinco de Mayo has become another excuse to celebrate all things Mexican – tacos, guacamole, Frida Kahlo, Mariachi music, and Mexican wrestling – and we’re joining the celebrations this year, because we love Mexico and Mexican culture and we reckon it’s as good an excuse as any to celebrate it.
+Get out the tequila, we’re making margaritas and tacos al pastor!

-This is why I beg your forgiveness for jumping on the Cinco de Mayo bandwagon, as silly as it is, as it gives us an excuse to cook some tacos al pastor, make margaritas and micheladas, whip up a bowl of authentic guacamole, and dig into the Grantourismo archives to relive our most memorable travels in Mexico.
+This is why, if you’re a Mexican reading this, I beg your forgiveness for jumping on the Cinco de Mayo bandwagon, as weird as it is.
+Please forgive us, as it gives us an excuse to cook some tacos al pastor, make margaritas and micheladas, whip up a bowl of authentic guacamole, and dig into the Grantourismo archives to relive our most memorable travels in Mexico.

-Cinco de Mayo, An Excuse to Celebrate All Things Mexican – And Smash Some Coronavirus Pinatas
+Cinco de Mayo, An Excuse to Celebrate All Things Mexican

 The Día de los Muertos holiday has its roots in pre-Hispanic cultures, for whom the dead live on in spirit, temporarily returning to earth for Day of the Dead.
-It’s so significant to Mexico and Mexican culture that it has been recognized by UNESCO with an inclusion on the list of Intangible Cultural Heritage of Humanity.
+It’s so significant to Mexico and Mexican culture that it has been recognised by UNESCO with an inclusion on the list of Intangible Cultural Heritage of Humanity.

 Which brings me back to Cinco de Mayo, which, like Mexican Independence Day, which it is often confused with, is a holiday that’s historic rather than cultural.
 Cinco de Mayo commemorates Mexico’s victory over France at the Battle of Puebla on 5 May, 1862.
 France, Spain and Britain had invaded Mexico in late 1861, but while Spain and Britain pulled out, France stayed on.

-It’s a mystery to me as to how Cinco de Mayo became such a significant date around the world on which to celebrate Mexico and everything Mexican, but I reckon that lovers of all things Mexican just latch onto whatever date they can to use as an excuse to eat Mexican food and make Mexican cocktails.
+It’s a mystery to many as to how Cinco de Mayo became such a significant date around the world on which to celebrate Mexico and everything Mexican, but I reckon that lovers of all things Mexican just latch onto whatever date they can to use as an excuse to eat Mexican food and make Mexican cocktails.

+Before you get cooking, get in the mood for all things Mexican.
 You could spend an afternoon we spent on Mexico City’s Zocalo (main plaza) watching a performance by indigenous dancers, an evening following a roaming wedding party through San Miguel’s atmospheric streets, an evening being serenaded by the mariachis on Mexico City’s Plaza Garibaldi, a late night listening to Benjamin Lara in San Miguel de Allende.